jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

     struct list siblinglist;
 ```

-In the `struct process`, the `childlist` acts as the head of a list of children of that process.
+In the `struct process`, the `childlist` acts as the canonical head of a list of children of the process.
 The children are linked with each other through the `siblinglist` field.
-Like most other process fields, these are initalized at fork-time in `duplicate_current` from [src/fork.c](code0/src/fork.c):
+Like most other process fields, these are initialized at fork-time in `duplicate_current` from [src/fork.c](code0/src/fork.c):

 ```C
     *p = *current;